-February is a great time to visit Thailand.
-It is relatively cool and dry, with lots of sunshine and little rainfall.
-Events include Makha Bucha – an important domestic holiday, flower festivals in Bangkok and Chiang Mai, and local festivals in other cities.
+Thailand in February is relatively cool and dry, with lots of sunshine and little rainfall.
+A good time to visit?
+Events include the Elephant Boat Races and River Festival as well as Makha Bucha, flower festivals in Bangkok and Chiang Mai, and local festivals in other Thai cities.

 One of the driest and coolest months of the year, February can be an excellent month to visit Thailand.